Economic diplomacy: India

 India has engaged in economic diplomacy primarily through the use of trade and aid.
 For example, in order to build a stronger, more stable relationship with Bangladesh, India granted it an $800 million soft loan, and provided $200 million in aid.

 India set up a development wing in its government in January 2012.
-The Development Partners Administration (DPA), is a primary way India uses economic diplomacy, in this case development aid, as a way to engage diplomatically.
+The Development Partners Administration (DPA) is a primary way India uses economic diplomacy, in this case development aid, as a way to engage diplomatically.
 The DPA is building 50,000 housing units in Sri Lanka, a large transmission line in Puli Khumri, Afghanistan, and extends Lines of Credit projects globally, particularly in Africa.

 Economic diplomacy and the DPA are very important to Indian foreign policy.
-As the former Indian Foreign Secretary Lalit Mansingh stated: "The fact that the DPA division is located in the ministry of external affairs shows it is in sync with our foreign policy objectives of transforming India into a global player”.
+As the former Indian Foreign Secretary Lalit Mansingh stated: "The fact that the DPA division is located in the ministry of external affairs shows it is in sync with our foreign policy objectives of transforming India into a global player".

+Indonesia

+Indonesia with US

+The first Digital Technology Bilateral Dialogue between Indonesia and the United States was successfully held in San Francisco and Silicon Valley from June 10 to 13, 2024.
+The forum was attended by Indonesian delegates covering a wide range of stakeholders, from government representatives, state-owned enterprises (SOEs), the private sector, to academics.
+The main focus of the meeting was to explore the utilization of digital technology in the clean energy, telecommunications, and healthcare sectors.
+The organization of this dialogue has a strategic role in strengthening Indonesia's digital ecosystem, encouraging the acceleration of innovation, and expanding technology development in the country.
+Thiis forum opens opportunities for Indonesia to access capital, expand business networks, and obtain training to optimize the potential of the rapidly growing digital economy.
+Stakeholders from both countries agreed on concrete steps to deepen cooperation in digital technology, including through joint research projects, technology transfer, and enhanced digital skills training to prepare the workforce for future market demands.

+Indonesia with Canada

+Indonesia and Canada have affirmed their commitment to deepen bilateral economic relations through the Indonesia-Canada Comprehensive Economic Partnership Agreement (ICA-CEPA) negotiations.
+The agreement first began on June 21, 2021, and has now reached its eighth round which took place in Ottawa on June 24-28, 2024.
+In a high-level meeting between the heads of government of the two countries on September 5, 2023, a target of completing the ICA-CEPA negotiations before the end of 2024 was set.
+If successfully concluded, ICA-CEPA will be the first comprehensive trade agreement Indonesia has with a country in the North American region.
+This agreement is expected to open wider opportunities for increased investment, trade, and economic collaboration that are mutually beneficial for both countries.